Wolf3s/xbmc4xbox-python/python/Doc/library/sys.rst

    Python.

    The highest possible limit is platform-dependent.
-A user may need to set the limit higher when she has a program that requires deep recursion and a platform that supports a higher limit.
+A user may need to set the limit higher when they have a program that requires deep recursion and a platform that supports a higher limit.
 This should be done with care, because a too-high limit can lead to a crash.

+.. function:: setswitchinterval(interval)

+   Set the interpreter's thread switch interval (in seconds).
+This floating-point value determines the ideal duration of the "timeslices" allocated to concurrently running Python threads.
+Please note that the actual value can be higher, especially if long-running internal functions or methods are used.
+Also, which thread becomes scheduled at the end of the interval is the operating system's decision.
+The interpreter doesn't have its own scheduler.

+   .. versionadded:: 3.2

 .. function:: settrace(tracefunc)